Shopify/pitchfork/README.md

 * Shared-Nothing architecture: workers all run within their own isolated address space and only serve one client at a time for maximum performance and robustness.
-Concurrent requests don't need to compete for the GVL, or impact each others latency when triggering garbage collection.
+Concurrent requests don't need to compete for the GVL, or impact each other's latency when triggering garbage collection.
   It also does not care if your application is thread-safe or not.

-* Reforking: `pitchfork` can be configured to periodically promote a warmed up worker as the new template from which workers are forked.
+* Reforking: `pitchfork` can be configured to periodically promote a warmed-up worker as the new template from which workers are forked.
 This dramatically improves the proportion of shared memory, making processes use only marginally more memory than threads would.